Brilliance Of The Seas accidents and incidents

 In January, her husband authorized doctors to remove her from life support.
 On Jan 30, 2011, the family filed a lawsuit against Royal Caribbean.
 It was mentioned, that during the storm, the Captain announced publicly that he had turned the stabilizers off.

-On December 14, 2010, a violent storm battered the ship en-rote to Alexandria, Egypt, while on a 12-night Mediterranean cruise itinerary roundtrip from Barcelona, Spain.
-There were reported “hurricane winds” (up to 80 mph / 130 kph) and 30 ft / 9 m waves causing the ship to tilt heavily several times in the middle of the night (~2 am).
+On December 14, 2010, a violent storm battered the ship en-route to Alexandria, Egypt, while on a 12-night Mediterranean cruise itinerary roundtrip from Barcelona, Spain.
+“Hurricane winds” (up to 80 mph / 130 kph) and 30 ft / 9 m waves were reported, causing the ship to tilt heavily several times in the middle of the night (~2 am).

-On August 22, 2007, while docked in Civitavecchia (port to Rome, Italy), at ~1:45 pm a freak storm with heavy winds hit the ship, casing it to list to portside.
+On August 22, 2007, while docked in Civitavecchia (port to Rome, Italy), at ~1:45 pm a freak storm with heavy winds hit the ship, causing it to list to portside.
 Soon the aft mooring lines snapped, and the vessel swung out to the middle of the Civitavecchia harbor.
-During this bad weather caused incident, both gangways (telescopic bridges for passengers) fell in the water.
+During this bad weather-caused incident, both gangways (telescopic bridges for passengers) fell in the water.
 Local divers were contracted to locate them.

 On January 2, 2007, the ship experienced a power loss for ~2,5 hours during the "New Year Cruise" roundtrip from Miami FL.

 (overboard) On July 5, 2005, a 26-year-old male passenger was reported missing when the ship docked in Kusadasi (Turkey).
 The young man (George Allen Smith IV, of US origin) was presumed fallen overboard.
 He was on a 14-day Honeymoon Cruise in the Mediterranean, visiting ports in Greece, Turkey, and Italy.
 The man married Jennifer Hagel 11 days earlier,